Here is a list of all the interviews I did, in chronological order.

 - Brian Dean and Erin Phillips, Whitney Pier (Feb 2012) A couple from Ontario and the USA have moved here to start their family and work.

-Q+A Series – in chronological order – these are done over the Internet, via email or Facebook.
+Q+A Series – in chronological order – these were done over the Internet, via email or Facebook.
 I sent someone 10 questions, they wrote back their responses!
-It’s quicker and saves time and fuel.
+It was quicker and saved time and fuel.

 - Alicia Penney, Ashby (March 2012) A local singer-songwriter.